adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

 The vector image is treated as a progressive enhancement that we've layered on top of the raster image baseline that we've set to improve our web performance.
 The larger our viewport gets, the bigger the rendered image, and so the more likely that the picture element will swap to the SVG.

-For smaller SVG files where all of the raster images are larger than the SVG input—no raster images would be included in the output and only the SVG would be used.
+For smaller SVG files where all of the raster images are larger than the SVG input — no raster images would be included in the output and only the SVG would be used.

 In this way, we get the best of both worlds.
 Our editors can upload images of any size, vector or raster, and we'll optimize those in the output.
 Visitors get streamlined, optimized image loading with very little programmatic configuration.